nodejs/node/doc/api/deprecations.md

 When assigning a non-string property to [`process.env`][], the assigned value is implicitly converted to a string.
 This behavior is deprecated if the assigned value is not a string, boolean, or number.
-In the future, such assignment may result in a thrown error.
+In the future, such assignment might result in a thrown error.
 Please convert the property to a string before assigning it to `process.env`.